anateus/kvnest/README.md

 Objected Oriented Keys for Redis ... in Python.

 This is a Python re-implementation of the Ruby [Nest](https://github.com/soveran/nest) library.
+One of the authors, [Michel Martens](https://github.com/soveran), hyped me to it at [RedisConf 2012](http://redisconf.com/)

 Usage:
 ------